 Playwriting Contest

 The CTAM Playwriting Contest’s goal is to promote playwriting in the state of Michigan.
 Additionally, we encourage budding playwrights to connect with local, community theatres to help them workshop their plays and inspire the next generation of playwrights.
 Each year CTAM judges blindly grade the scripts on a rubric (see below) and awards a first place prize.
-This year, 2025, we are also adding a 10-minute play contest as well.
-Prize values are listed below
+In 2025 we added a 10-minute play contest, which will be offered in 2026 as well.
+Typical prize values are listed below but subject to change:

 Full Length Play First Prize: $500